k11q/mini-moulinette/README.md

 - Mini moulinette runs through all the tests cases automatically, and checks if the test cases are met.
 - It will then output the result.
-- The scores are based on 42's practise, where if easier/earlier questions are incorrect, the rest won't count.
+- The scores are based on 42's practice, where if easier/earlier questions are incorrect, the rest won't count.

 ## Get Started